 Gone, but not forgotten!
-Fundraising culminated in the placement of a Civil War casualty monument complex in the old Soldiers and Sailors' Park (East Front Street, Monroe) in 2014.
+Fundraising culminated in the placement of a grand Civil War casualty monument in the old Soldiers and Sailors' Park (East Front Street, Monroe) in 2014.
 The site is where the Custer equestrian statue stood from 1922 to 1955, at the head of Navarre Street.

 Monument complex honoring Monroe county's fallen in the Civil War.